Hijinx Theatre: Hijinx Academies

 Hijinx has established five Hijinx Academies, they are the only professional performance training for actors with learning disabilities in Wales.
 The first Hijinx Academy was established in Cardiff in 2012.

-There are now two Academies in Cardiff (Hijinx Academy South 1 & 2) based at Chapter Arts Centre, one in Colwyn Bay (Hijinx Academy North) based at TAPE Community Music & Film, one in Carmarthen (Hijinx Academy West) based at the Lyric Theatre, and one in Aberystwyth (Hijinx Academy Mid) based at Aberystwyth Arts Centre.
+There are now two Academies in Cardiff (Hijinx Academy South 1 & 2) based at Chapter Arts Centre, one in Mold (Hijinx Academy North) based at Theatr Clwyd, one in Carmarthen (Hijinx Academy West) based at the Lyric Theatre, and one in Aberystwyth (Hijinx Academy Mid) based at Aberystwyth Arts Centre.